 Commercial revitalization creates opportunities in the East 11th Street and 12th Street corridors, which has led to an improved and culturally rich area.
 Businesses located in the two commercial/retail buildings provide services and opportunities for private investment.

-We want to hear from you as we develop our Consolidated Plan (once every five years!), our annual Action Plan and a Community Needs Assessment.
+We want to hear from you as we review our Draft Consolidated Plan and our Draft Annual Action Plan.

 The Neighborhood Housing and Community Development Office (NHCD) administers policies and supports nonprofits that take actions to affirmatively further fair housing choice and fair lending practices.